-Sikh Studies at the University of Michigan
+Sikh Studies and Punjabi Language at the University of Michigan

 As one of North America’s premier research universities, the University of Michigan has been home to an endowed chair in Sikh Studies for over a decade.With a flourishing interdisciplinary program of culture and language courses and a growing Ph.D. program, Michigan is at the forefront of an international renaissance in Sikh Studies.
 We believe that excellence in scholarship can flourish in harmony with the aspirations of the community, contributing to the evolution and dissemination of new insights into the Sikh tradition as well as serving as a resource for representing the lived experience of Sikhi in an increasingly global society.
 By constructing a foundation in scholarship and thought, the Department of Asian Languages and Cultures is committed to supporting and encouraging growth in the conversation of Sikh Studies in our world today.